 Maura Norden joined Greenleaf from the law firm Sidley Austin LLP in January 2015, following nearly a decade advising leading medical device and drug companies and investors on a broad range of FDA regulatory matters.

-Maura uses her comprehensive and in-depth understanding of FDA’s statutory jurisdiction, regulatory requirements, and regulatory processes to provide strategic advice to FDA-regulated companies throughout the product lifecycle, from development to FDA premarket review and postmarket regulation.
+Maura uses her comprehensive and in-depth understanding of the FDA’s statutory jurisdiction, regulatory requirements, and regulatory processes to provide strategic advice to FDA-regulated companies throughout the product lifecycle, from development to FDA premarket review and postmarket regulation.
 Maura advises a broad range of clients, including early-stage companies, large, multinational industry leaders, trade associations, and public health organizations.

 More specifically, Maura’s experience includes advising:

-- A range of life sciences companies regarding regulation by and engagement with FDA during the COVID-19 pandemic;
+- A range of life sciences companies regarding regulation by and engagement with the FDA during the COVID-19 pandemic;

 - In vitro diagnostic (IVD) companies on product development, regulatory pathway questions, and premarket review issues;